Mumbai Trans Harbour Link: Cost

 Prior to the submission of bids for the project, the MMRDA estimated the project cost at ₹14137 crore.
 The actual contract for the project was awarded to three bidders at a combined cost of ₹14262 crore in November 2017.
 MMRDA officials stated that they expected the cost to reduce by 6% as a result of the Union Government's decision to lower the goods and services tax (GST) for construction work from 18% to 12%.
 The revised cost of the contract would now be ₹13400 crore.
-The COVID-19 pandemic caused delays to construction which escalated the project cost by around 5-15%.
+The COVID-19 pandemic caused delays to construction which escalated the project cost by around 5–15%.
 The total cost of the MTHL was estimated as ₹17843 crore in September 2021.
-Cost escalation also occurred because of design changes caused by the location of underground utilities which were different from what planners had assumed.
+Cost escalation also occurred because of design changes caused by the location of underground utilities, which were different from what planners had assumed.

 Connectivity

+The MTHL has three interchanges at Sewri, Shivajinagar in Ulwe, and Chirle.

+Sewri interchange

-The MMRDA will construct a 1.5 km long cloverleaf interchange on a 27-acre plot, leased from the Mumbai Port Trust, located east of the Sewri railway station.
+The MMRDA has constructed a 1.5 km long cloverleaf interchange on a 27-acre plot, leased from the Mumbai Port Trust, located east of Sewri railway station.
 The loop consists of two lanes branching out from the MTHL and connecting with the Eastern Freeway, the at-grade Messant Road, and the proposed Sewri–Worli elevated road.
 The Sewri–Worli elevated road will provide onward connectivity to the Coastal Road (at Worli Seaface), Rafi Ahmed Kidwai Marg, and Acharya Donde Marg.